top of page

 Day 1 - March 11th - You will be met this morning at our Dublin Airport Accommodation and then our journey will take us south of the city with a stop just south of Bray Head at the small fishing town of Greystones sandwiched between the Wicklow Mountains and the sea.
 Our next stop will be Avoca where on the banks of the Avoca river, we find the Avoca Handweaving Mill, Store and Cafe.
 Dating from 1723, this very special Avoca location tells the story of the mill from the beginning.
 There are even third generation weavers to show you what goes into the making of an Avoca throw.
 After a tour we will lunch in the cafe before making our way further south to Enniscorthy Castle in the heart of Enniscorthy Town.
 The castle was originally built in the 13th century, and has been home to Norman knights, English Armies, Irish Rebels and Prisoners, and Local Merchant Families.
 We will have a Tour of the Castle and then make our way to down the coast to Rosslare, a seaside resort town with the stunning Rosslare Strand where you can stroll along picturesque Rosslare Harbour and watch majestic ships cruise by.
 We will explore the Sunny South East which prides itself on being the Sunniest Spot in Ireland before continuing to Waterford to check into our accommodation before dinner.
 Welcoming Dinner and Overnight Waterford.
 (B,L,D)

-Day 5 - Today will be spent here in Kinsale with a first visit to Charles Fort, a Star Shaped Military Fortress that has stood firm for centuries.
+Day 5 - March 15 - Today will be spent here in Kinsale with a first visit to Charles Fort, a Star Shaped Military Fortress that has stood firm for centuries.
 As one of the country’s largest military installations, Charles Fort has been part of some of the most momentous events of Irish history including the Civil War of the early 1920s.
 Its dimensions are awe-inspiring as some of the outer defences are over 50 Feet High and the view from the ramparts looking out over Kinsale Harbour is spectacular!
 We then spend an hour at Kinsale Mead on a tour learning all about Mead in the Meadery.
 We will learn the Myths and Legends and the evolution of Mead through the centuries, taste three unique raw honeys used in the process and learn about modern mead making from fermentation, through to maturation and bottling.
 The very best part of course, is the Tasting in the Meadery’s Oak Bar Tasting Room.
-We will have Lunch here in Kinsale and then visit Desmond Castle and Wine Museum on Cork Street.
-It has had a colourful history, ranging from Spanish Occupation to use as a Prison for Captured American Sailors.
-It now houses the International Museum of Wine and we will have a Tour of the Museum and then the rest of the day is yours.
+We will have Afternoon Tea here in Kinsale and then the rest of the day is yours to explore Kinsale, famous for its colourful streetscapes and rich history, fuelled by great people, food, boutiques & events.
+This vibrant coastal town makes it easy to explore the wild landscapes and seascapes of the area as well as immerse yourself in our the rich history, and re-charge in the breath-taking setting of Kinsale Harbour.
 Overnight Kinsale.
 (B,L)

-Day 7 - Happy Paddy's Day!
+Day 7 - March 17 - Happy Paddy's Day!
 Killarney is a wonderful location to take in the festivities of St. Patrick's Day.
-Following breakfast we visit Ross Castle before starting the festivities with the annual Parade on High Street.
+Following breakfast we will travel back in time as we take a traditional Jaunting Car Ride through the Killarney National Park and on to Ross Castle situated on the banks of the spectacular Killarney Lakes.
+We will take in the sights of some of Killarney’s most popular scenic hotspots like the iconic high spire of St. Mary’s Cathedral and the Deenagh Lodge and River as your private carriage takes a ramble through the magnificent landscape of the Killarney National Park.
+We will then be transported back to 15th century Ireland with stories of the legendary stronghold of the O’Donoghue Chieftains and the ancient Castle’s tragic fall to the Cromwellian Army on their conquest of Ireland, the legend of the Lake and much, much more.
 Ross Castle is considered a typical example of the stronghold of an Irish Chieftain during the Middle Ages.
 The date of its foundation is uncertain but it was probably built in the late 15th century by one of the O'Donoghue Ross Chieftains.
 We then make our way to the High Street of Killarney for Lunch at the Laurels before the parade.
 After the parade we will find a pub to settle into for an Afternoon Session of Traditional Music.
-This evening we are Out to Dinner at Bricin, our favourite place in Killarney to eat and then to Danny Mann's Pub, a well known music pub.
+This evening after dinner we head to Danny Mann's Pub, a well known music pub.
 We'll take in a bit of live music at Danny Mann's and then many of the pubs offering Traditional Music Sessions.
 Stay out as late as you like as many places will have music until late!
 Pub Dinner and Overnight Killarney.
 (B,L,D)

 Day 16 - March 26th - This morning we return you to the Dublin International Airport to make your journey home.